Tehran fumes as Britain seizes Iranian oil tanker over Syria sanctions

 A maritime intelligence source said the ship may have made the journey around Africa to avoid the Suez Canal, where such a large super-tanker would have had to unload its cargo and refill after passing through, exposing it to potential seizure.

-Additional reporting by Kate Holton in London, Tom Miles in Geneva, Tom Perry in Beirut and Roslan Khasawneh in Singapore; Writing by Peter Graff; Editing by Jon Boyle and Janet Lawrence
+Additional reporting by Kate Holton in London, Tom Miles in Geneva, Tom Perry in Beirut, Roslan Khasawneh in Singapore, Humeyra Pamuk and Idrees Ali in Washington.; Writing by Peter Graff; Editing by Jon Boyle, Janet Lawrence and Diane Craft